ravisara/Java-FootballLeagueTableCreator/README.md

 * then sort by goal difference descending
 * then sort by goals for descending
 * then sort by team name ascending
 * A win is worth 3 points, and a draw is worth 1 point.

 `List<FootballLeagueTableEntry> finalizedLeagueTable = groupFleagueTableEuro2020.getTableEntries() // if the getTableEntries() method is called on the groupFleagueTableEuro2020 object above, it will use the above criteria`

 For customizing the sort by fields and specifying the sort order for each field, please refer the customization section immediately below.

 ### 3.2) Customization (only if the default sort criteria above and the points for a win and a draw are not enough, and you want to use the full power of customization)
 If customization is needed, ignore Step 3.1 above and continue from here.

 Create a LinkedHashMap to specify and hold the sort criteria to use.
 A normal HashMap would not do as the order of the entries matter.
 `LinkedHashMap<Helper.SortBy, Helper.SortOrder> sortCriteriaToUse = new LinkedHashMap<Helper.SortBy, Helper.SortOrder>();`

-Table can be sorted in the Ascending or descending order by using any combination of the following :TEAM_NAME, PLAYED, WON, DRAWN, LOST, GOALS_FOR, GOALS_AGAINST, GOAL_DIFFERENCE, POINTS.
+Table can be sorted in the Ascending or descending order by using any combination of the following:
+TEAM_NAME, PLAYED, WON, DRAWN, LOST, GOALS_FOR, GOALS_AGAINST, GOAL_DIFFERENCE, POINTS.

 In the example below, the table is going to be sorted first in descending order of GOALS_FOR, then by LOST descending and finally by GOAL_DIFFERENCE descending.

 `sortCriteriaToUse.put(Helper.SortBy.GOALS_FOR, Helper.SortOrder.DESCENDING);`
 `sortCriteriaToUse.put(Helper.SortBy.LOST, Helper.SortOrder.DESCENDING);`
 `sortCriteriaToUse.put(Helper.SortBy.GOAL_DIFFERENCE, Helper.SortOrder.DESCENDING);`

 The order the sort criteria are entered matters.
 If the first two lines above are swapped then it will first be sorted by LOST and then by GOALS_FOR.

 Then call the `getTableEntries(3,1, sortCriteriaToUse)` method of the `groupFleagueTableEuro2020` object of the `FootballLeagueTable` class created in step 2 above.
 `List<FootballLeagueTableEntry> finalizedLeagueTable = groupFleagueTableEuro2020.getTableEntries(3,1, sortCriteriaToUse);`

 Note that the signature of the above method is as follows.
 So, in the example above, a point is worth 3 and a draw is worth 1.
 But arbitrary numbers can be used instead of those numbers depending on your requirements.
 `public List<FootballLeagueTableEntry> getTableEntries(int pointsAwinIsWorth, int pointsAdrawIsWorth, LinkedHashMap<Helper.SortBy, Helper.SortOrder> sortCriteria) `
 `FootballLeagueTableTest` class can be used to test the `FootballLeagueTable` class to a good extent.
 If further guidance is needed, it is best to refer to the unit tests in this class for usage examples.

 # Contributing:
 No contributions are expected or necessary.
 If you find any issue with the code, please kindly report it as an issue.

 # License:
 MIT license